tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 print( items[0][0] )          # name
 {% endhighlight %}

-For more on tuples, refer to the Processing [reference](https://py.processing.org/reference/tuple.html).
+In a nutshell, tuples are lists that, once defined, can never be modified.
+For more information, refer to the Processing [reference](https://py.processing.org/reference/tuple.html).

 ### Modifying Dictionaries

-Dictionaries are dynamic structures, and you can add and modify key-value pairs whenever you please.
-To modify an existing value, simply reassign it as you would a list element except using a key.
+Dictionaries are dynamic structures, so you can add and modify key-value pairs whenever you please.
+To modify an existing value, simply reassign it as you would a list element.
+Of course, you will be using a key instead of a numeric index.

 {% highlight py %}
 studentdict['age'] = 25